-Carnivore is perfect for Paleo
+Carnivore is perfect for Paleo.

-Sprout is a foodie hotspot
+Sprout is a foodie hotspot.

-Feast on sustainable fare at Homegrown
+Feast on the sustainable fare at Homegrown

 Living with diabetes does not have to put a damper on your social life.
 With so many healthy restaurants in Seattle, there's no reason why you can't go out and enjoy a meal with family and friends.